The video experts blog

 For example, you could set up the API to automatically populate live channels with a particular naming format into new custom pages on your website.
 Likewise, you can automatically replace a live stream video player with a recording after the event finishes.
 Overall, video APIs are a great asset to broadcasters considering how to integrate live streaming on a website.

-As with anything, using APIs does require some technical knowledge and a complete API documentation.
-This includes a sandbox environment for testing, which DaCast provides to its users.
+As with anything, using APIs does require some technical knowledge and complete API documentation.
+This includes a sandbox environment for testing, which Dacast provides to its users.

 SDKs for mobile development

-That’s why DaCast offers two mobile SDKs, or Software Development Kits.
-These iOS and Android SDKs make it faster and easier to integrate your DaCast content in mobile live streaming video apps.
-Specifically, the DaCast platform includes two SDKs, one for iOS and one for Android.
-These SDKs make it much easier to get a mobile live streaming app up and running quickly.
+That’s why Dacast offers two mobile SDKs or Software Development Kits.
+These iOS and Android SDKs make it faster and easier to integrate your Dacast content in mobile live streaming video apps.
+Specifically, the Dacast platform includes two SDKs, one for iOS and one for Android.
+These SDKs make it much easier to get mobile live streaming apps for iPhone or Android operating systems up and running quickly.

 3. How to maintain control of your embedded live stream